sterlingwes/expo-native-lockfiles/README.md

 This package has a simple command line interface:

-run `yarn native-lock` to generate native lockfiles in the root of your project repo
+run `yarn native-lock write` to generate native lockfiles in the root of your project repo and `yarn native-lock check` to compare.
+Run with `help` for more options.

-(to avoid prompts you can run it with `--non-interactive` to acknowledge the prebuild warning)

 ## Lockfile Update Approaches